Roxolani-Kisho/LinkedIn-Scraper/README.md

 due to LinkedIn changing format I cannot guarantee that this will work

-should this happen you just need to change the ccs and xaml tags in the code
+should this happen you just need to change the ccs and xpath strings in the code

 The txt is an example cover letter